The Flying Saucer Conspiracy

 The Flying Saucer Conspiracy is a 1955 book authored by early UFO researcher Donald Keyhoe.
 The book pointedly accused elements of United States government of engaging in a conspiracy to cover up knowledge of flying saucers.
 Keyhoe claims the existence of a "silence group" of orchestrating this conspiracy.

 Historian of folklore Curtis Peebles argues: "The Flying Saucer Conspiracy marked a shift in Keyhoe's belief system.
 No longer were flying saucers the central theme; that now belonged to the silence group and its coverup.
 For the next two decades Keyhoe's beliefs about this would dominate the flying saucer myth."

 Keyhoe argued that 'the United States had developed protocols in dealing with UFOs and actively undertook measures to silence critics hide the existence of extraterrestrial life'.

 Keyhoe spread sensationalized claims, ultimately stemming from optical illusions, of unusual structures on the Moon.

 The Flying Saucer Conspiracy also incorporated legends of the Bermuda Triangle disappearances.

 Contents

 Vanishing planes

 On November 23, 1953, a F-89 fighter was scrambled out of Kimross Field to intercept an unknown radar contact.
 The fighter was lost over Lake Superior, leading to unsubstantiated rumors that a plane had 'hit a flying saucer'.
 Military sources dismissed the loss as entirely mundane, arguing "they had engine trouble and crashed in the lake.
 In his book, Keyhoe alleges the loss was covered up, writing "Later I learned it had appeared in the early edition of the Chicago Tribune headed 'Jet, Two Aboard, Vanishes Over Lake Superior.'
 It was deleted from all other editions."

 On December 5, 1945, five Torpedo Bombers had disappeared during an over-water training mission east of Fort Lauderdale Naval Air Station.
 The loss of the five planes would later become part of Bermuda Triangle folklore.
-Keyhoe's book features, without evidence, the fringe suggestion that "the saucers took them".
+Keyhoe's book features, without evidence, the suggestion that "the saucers took them".